ingo/ingo.github.io/_recipes/paella_del_movida.md

 veggie: null
 ---

-This recipe is gluten-free and perfect for a main course.
 This recipe is a traditional Spanish dish from the cookbook "MoVida: Spanish Culinary Adventures" by Richard Cornish and Frank Camorra.
 It's a delicious and hearty dish that will transport you to the heart of Spain.

 ### Ingredients